ravi9/openvino-wiki/GPUPluginDebugUtils.md

 Note: `program_id` here might differ from `program_id` for the graph dumps as it's just a static counter for enumerating incoming programs.

-Each file constains a bucket of kernels that are compiled together.
-In case of any compilation errors, clDNN will append compiler output in the end of corresponding source file.
+Each file contains a bucket of kernels that are compiled together.
+In case of any compilation errors, intel_gpu plugin will append compiler output in the end of corresponding source file.

 If you want to find some specific layer, then you'll need to use Debug/RelWithDebInfo build or modify base jitter method to append `LayerID` in release build: